betimer/note/react.md

 this.setState({newAdded: "test"}); // next async js event queue let youCannotGetIt = this.state.newAdded; // undefined

 ## ---- react event (SytheticEvent) ----

 React uses event delegation and listens for events at the root of the application.
 React keeps track of which rendered nodes have listeners.
 The synthetic event system implements its own bubbling and calls the appropriate handlers.
-That's way when I check DOM element, there is no onclick in html file I can also see it from broswer callstack when debugger react onClick body.
+That's way when I check DOM element, there is no onclick in html file.
+I can also see it from broswer callstack when debugger react onClick body.

 ## ------------ If contextTypes is defined within a component, the following lifecycle methods will receive an additional parameter, the context object: